 So glad you asked.
 Let us count the (many) ways.

-Time to get out your megaphone, folks.
-A huge key in championing women at work is equalizing voices.
-Whether it’s interrupting, mansplaining, or taking credit for their ideas, women have confirmed that this is a serious problem in the workplace.
+Time to get out your megaphone.
+A vital key in championing women at work is equalizing voices.
+Whether it’s interrupting, mansplaining, or having others take credit for their ideas, women have confirmed that this is a serious problem in the workplace.

-In fact, after having to elbow their way into meetings and fighting to be heard, female White House staffers during the Obama administration developed the amplification strategy as a way to lift and bolster one another’s voices.
-Amplification started out as women supporting women, female staffers acknowledging each others’ contributions, but it led to much more: more women being consulted in discussions, and even numbers of females in the president’s inner circle reaching parity with men. #GirlPower
+In fact, after having to elbow their way into meetings and fighting to be heard, female White House staffers during the Obama administration developed the amplification strategy to lift and bolster one another’s voices.
+Amplification started out as women supporting women, female staffers acknowledging each others’ contributions.
+Still, it led to much more: more women being consulted in discussions and even numbers of females in the president’s inner circle reaching parity with men.

-Amplification techniques, used by all, can help to counteract existing practices, especially in the tech workplace, and aid in improving listening skills.
+Amplification techniques can help counteract existing practices, especially in the tech workplace, and improve listening skills.
 Not sure how to begin amplifying?
 Start in your meeting rooms.
 Better yet, in your own cubicle.
 How?
-Role-play these sample statements with yourself before bringing it to the boardroom:
+Role-play these sample statements with yourself before bringing them to the boardroom:

 - I want to emphasize what _____ said.
 It really demonstrated how _____.